md, a MATLAB code which carries out a molecular dynamics simulation.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FFT_SERIAL, a MATLAB program which demonstrates the computation of a Fast Fourier Transform, and is intended as a starting point for implementing a parallel version.
+fft_serial, a MATLAB code which demonstrates the computation of a Fast Fourier Transform, and is intended as a starting point for implementing a parallel version.

-HEATED_PLATE, a MATLAB program which solves the steady (time independent) heat equation in a 2D rectangular region, and is intended as a starting point for implementing a parallel version.
+heated_plate, a MATLAB code which solves the steady (time independent) heat equation in a 2D rectangular region, and is intended as a starting point for implementing a parallel version.

-MD_FAST, a MATLAB program which carries out a molecular dynamics simulation; it is a version of MD that has been revised to take advantage of MATLAB's vector abilities.
+md_fast, a MATLAB code which carries out a molecular dynamics simulation; it is a version of MD that has been revised to take advantage of MATLAB's vector abilities.

-POISSON_SERIAL, a MATLAB program which computes an approximate solution to the Poisson equation in a rectangle, and is intended as the starting point for the creation of a parallel version.
+poisson, a MATLAB code which computes an approximate solution to the Poisson equation in a rectangle, and is intended as the starting point for the creation of a parallel version.

-PRIME_SERIAL, a MATLAB program which counts the number of primes between 1 and N, intended as a starting point for the creation of a parallel version.
+prime, a MATLAB code which counts the number of primes between 1 and N, intended as a starting point for the creation of a parallel version.

-QUAD_SERIAL, a MATLAB program which approximates an integral using a quadrature rule, and is intended as a starting point for parallelization exercises.
+quad, a MATLAB code which approximates an integral using a quadrature rule, and is intended as a starting point for parallelization exercises.